 Second, know your team

 Being successful in this context is about being able to work to your team’s strengths and minimize the impact of its weaknesses.
-You have to be able to make a realistic assessment of each, however, to both gauge where to focus your coaching efforts and to ensure the team and players have a productive mindset.
+You have to be able to make a realistic assessment of each, however, to both gauge where to focus your coaching and to ensure the team and players have a productive mindset.

 Importantly, you have to be able to account for the developmental progress your team is likely to make over the course of the season.
-If we’re doing our job as volleyball coaches, after all, our team should be better at the season than at the start – all else being equal.
+If we’re doing our job as coaches, after all, our team should be better at the end of the season than at the start – all else being equal.
 The extent to which this happens, and it what way(s), will be a function of a combination of our ability as coaches and the capability of our players individually and collectively to improve their play.
 So not only must you be able to judge where the team is at, but where it’s probably going.

 Be ready to adjust

 As I noted above, sometimes you have to shift expectations as you go.
 It perhaps won’t be as dramatic as doing it on match-day, but any number of developments can influence things.
 Injuries and other roster factors is an obvious source of changing expectations.
 Changing level of play in your league, which any experienced coach will tell you happens from year-to-year, is another influence on expectations you won’t necessarily be able to gauge until competition starts.
 I’m sure you could come up with others.
-The point is that you need to be both willing and able to make changes to your expectations – both yourself and with the team – as circumstances dictate.
+The point is that you need to be willing and able to make changes to your expectations – both yourself and with the team – as circumstances dictate.

-Aside from the implications I’ve already mentioned, doing a good job of setting season and adjusting expectations is also of considerable value in a coach’s mental well-being.
+Aside from the implications I’ve already mentioned, doing a good job of setting season expectations and adjusting them is also of considerable value in a coach’s mental well-being.
 Constantly coming up short of overly lofty targets is a sure way to have a miserable coaching career.
 At the same time, out-performing artificially low objectives won’t end up being particularly rewarding in the long-run.
 Inevitably, you’ll exceed expectations some years and come up short in others.
 If you do a good job of establishing those expectations, though, you’ll find many other aspects of your coaching going better than otherwise would be the case.